Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/02_control_flow.typ

 The loop might iterate 0 times, once, twice, all the way up to $n$ times, or even infinitely if `n` is unknown.

-Path-insensitive analysis uses _fixpoint iteration_ (from Chapter 1) to handle this.
+Path-insensitive analysis uses _fixpoint iteration_ (from @ch-abstraction) to handle this.
 Path-sensitive analysis does the same, but represents the path sets with BDDs rather than merging everything together.

 Strategy: